virtual-labs/exp-image-processing-test-bench-iiith/experiment/aim.md

-- To learn to build solutions using a cascade of image processing modules.
+- To understand and develop solutions by utilizing a cascade of image processing modules, enabling step-by-step problem-solving through modular design.